jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Grand Mission of Techvolution

-Writer David Mamet once said not trying to please a group of people, means being more open to seeing Nature.
+Writer David Mamet once said not trying to please a group of people, means being able to see Nature.
 So, I embraced that idea when writing this book.
 Meaning, I didn't try to please any pundit, reporter, or professor.
-I'm a regular guy who wrote this all for myself and my fellow people on Main Street.
+I'm a regular guy who wrote this for myself and my fellow people on Main Street.

 Saying that Techvolution has three parts: